Generic use case for *ngTemplateOutlet with ng-container

 November 9, 2024 9:11 PM

-Let's consider a more realistic and generic use case for *ngTemplateOutlet
+Let's consider a more realistic and generic use case for *ngTemplateOutlet with ng-container in an Angular application.

 Use Case: Dynamic Form Field Rendering

 Imagine you are building a dynamic form where the fields can change based on the type of form being filled out.
 For example, you might have different templates for text input, date input, and select dropdowns.
-Using *ngTemplateOutlet
+Using *ngTemplateOutlet with ng-container, you can dynamically render the appropriate form field template based on the field type.

 Example: Dynamic Form Fields